Get Cash Today

 If you need money now for a down payment on a house or to quickly resolve a financial emergency, cash out your annuity or structured settlement payments now.

 If you sell your structured settlement payments, you will not pay taxes.
-But selling the payment rights to an annuity, will incur taxes in any gains.Learn More
+On the other hand, selling the payment rights to an annuity, will incur taxes in any gains.Learn More

 Growing interest rates have made annuities attractive investments, and if a financial need comes along, owners can always sell their payments.Learn More